quydx/airlfow-dagfactory/README.md

 ## Installation

-To install *dag-factory* run `pip install dag-factory`.
-It requires Python 3.6.0+ and Apache Airflow 2.0+.
+To install *dag-factory* run `pip install airflow-dagfactory`.
+It requires Python 3.10.0+ and Apache Airflow 2.9.1+.

 ## Usage

-After installing *dag-factory* in your Airflow environment, there are two steps to creating DAGs.
+After installing *airflow-dagfactory* in your Airflow environment, there are two steps to creating DAGs.
 First, we need to create a YAML configuration file.
 For example:

 ```yaml
 example_dag1: